SkopeMagneticResonanceTechnologies/smrd/README.md

 # Python implementation of the ISMRMRD

+ - Clone this repository
  - Open an Anaconda shell
+ - Navifate to the base folder of the repository
  - Create a virtual environment in the git base folder `python -m venv .\venv`